 Keeping your home organized and clutter-free is challenging enough, but the busy lives and obligations that most of us face make it especially tough to stay organized and motivated.
 Maintaining an organized home is demanding.
 We need to tackle countertop clutter, calendar clutter and digital clutter, but life and obligations seem to always get in the way of our good intentions.
-We’re constantly worried about staying on top of of laundry, email, kids’ activities, aging parents, work, phone calls and meals — as Peter Walsh says, “It’s all too much!”.
-It’s as if we are all so busy that we just can’t hop off the proverbial wheel long enough to take the time to take care of our homes.
-Creating a routine and seasonal system makes the task of tidying up, decluttering, and organizing our homes much less daunting and time consuming.
+We’re constantly worried about staying on top of laundry, email, kids’ activities, aging parents, work, phone calls and meals — as Peter Walsh says, “It’s all too much!”.
+It’s as if we are all so busy that we can’t hop off the proverbial wheel long enough to take the time to take care of our homes.
+Creating a routine and seasonal system makes the task of tidying up, decluttering, and organizing our homes much less daunting and time-consuming.
 Here are a few ideas to keep in mind:

 Reward yourself with something!
 You have to have something to look forward to after you’ve completed a task.
-For example, you might to decide to treat yourself with an episode of a show you recorded after you finish washing, drying, folding and putting away all of the laundry.
+For example, you might decide to treat yourself with an episode of a show you recorded after you finish washing, drying, folding and putting away all of the laundry.

 Let friends and family members know your goals.
 Doing so holds you accountable to someone else and makes you less likely to abandon your goals.
 Accountability helps most of my clients stick to their goals and enables them to accomplish much more than they would otherwise.

 Go For Good Enough

 Some people become paralyzed by perfectionism; they’d rather not even attempt an organizing task unless they can do it perfectly.
 However, having a “good enough” mentality brings you closer to your goals more quickly.
 Sometimes starting is the hardest part.